Climate Change is Raising Saltwater Intrusion into Vietnam’s Rice Paddies

 climate change adaptation vietnam

-Salinity intrusion has been a problem in the Mekong River Delta (MRD), affecting rice production that can impact food security and people’s livelihood in the delta region.
+Salinity intrusion has been a problem in the Mekong River Delta (MRD), affecting rice production and potentially impacting food security and people’s livelihoods.

-Climate change is causing sea levels to rise and increasing saline intrusion.
-The Vietnamese government says that 40 per cent of the delta region could be underwater if the sea-level rise by 1 meter in decades to come.
-Sea-level is rising at 3mm per year (Aljazeera news, 2017).
+Climate change is raising sea levels and increasing saline intrusion.
+The Vietnamese government says that 40 per cent of the delta region could be underwater if the sea level rises by 1 meter in decades to come.
+Sea levels are rising at 3mm per year (Aljazeera News, 2017).

 The Mekong Common article “As salinity intrudes into the Mekong Delta, farmers lose yields and income” mentions that “seawater intrusion has been expanding in the 13 provinces of the delta region due to climate change, exposing its rice fields, fruits, and vegetable gardens” (Mekong Commons, 2017).

-Another news reported that saltwater has entered up to 50km deep inland into canals in rice fields in Ben Tre.
-In the Ba Tri District, saltwater content in rice fields has reached 0.1 – 0.15 per cent, it added.
-The salt content rate could affect the district’s 11,000 hectares of winter-spring rice fields, according to the district’s Agriculture and Rural Development Division (Viet Nam News, 2019, 9 March).
+Another news report reported that saltwater had entered canals in rice fields in Ben Tre up to 50 km deep inland.
+In the Ba Tri District, saltwater content in rice fields had reached 0.1 – 0.15 per cent.
+According to the district’s Agriculture and Rural Development Division, the salt content rate could affect the district’s 11,000 hectares of winter-spring rice fields (Viet Nam News, 2019, 9 March).

 The report “The drought and salinity intrusion in the Mekong River Delta of Vietnam” (April 2016) presents a comprehensive look at the impacts of sea-level rise, drought, the El Niño phenomenon, and altered precipitation events on the Mekong River Delta and its rice paddies.